SimonPadbury/baselayer-3/_src/typography.md

 `<code>` tags have monospaced text (set by `--t-mono`) over a white or black background (in light or dark modes), with a thin border and a little padding to improve readability.

-If the `<code>` tag is wrapped in a `<pre>` tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overflow scrolling.
+If the `<code>` tag is wrapped in a `<pre>` tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overt-flow scrolling.

 ## Other typographic utility classes